0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-on-the-cloud.md

 3. Create the `genesis.json` on your local machine, and send/transfer it to each of the nodes
 4. Start all the nodes

-## Step 1: Initialize data folders for IBFT and generate validator keys
+## Step 1: Initialize data folders and generate validator keys

-To get up and running with IBFT, you need to initialize the data folders, on each node:
+To get up and running with Polygon-SDK, you need to initialize the data folders, on each node:

 ````bash